-• Press the Options function button and select the required type of destination (Search, Address, POI or On map).
+• Press the OPTIONS function button and select the desired destination entry type (Search, Address, POI or On the map).

-• Using voice control\, if you say Town, street and number, without pauses, and then the instruction "Start Route Guidance" a route to the given destination will start.
+• Using voice control, if you say Town, street and number, without pauses, and then the instruction "Start Route Guidance" a route to the given destination will start.